acmucsd/ctfbot/README.md

 **Note**: there is a limit of one CTF per guild.

-**Note 2**: until you *publish* the CTF by setting the start date and end date, challenges cannot be submitted.
+**Note 2**: until you *publish* the CTF by setting the start date and end date, challenges cannot be submitted by players.

-**Note 3**: until you set an admin role (below), all commands (including administrative ones) can be executed by all roles.
+**Note 3**: creating a ctf will also create an Admin role that the calling user will be added to.

 #### editing a CTF
 ```java